govau/content-guide/_search-engines/keywords.md

 You have researched with users who are keen to become Australian citizens.
 You have found they use the keyword 'citizenship' a lot.

-You will want to include 'citizenship' a few times in the opening paragraphs of your content, in your meta title, meta description and URL."
+You will want to include 'citizenship' a few times in the opening paragraphs of your content, in your title, meta description and URL."
 %}

 ### How to work out which keywords to use